With Bailly back to his best, have Man Utd found their ideal centre-back partnership? | Goal.com

 When partnering Harry Maguire and Lindelof in defence, Solskjaer’s side have been exposed against teams who like to use speed and hit them on the counterattack.

-It is precisely those kind of attacks that Bailly excels in stopping, and given Maguire's physicality and leadership skills, the pair compliment one another well.
+It is precisely those kind of attacks that Bailly excels in stopping, and given Maguire's physicality and leadership skills, the pair complement one another well.

 Bailly is also far more comfortable playing out from the back and bringing the ball forward than some of his defensive colleagues, with one of his drives forward on Friday having sparked an attack which was only shut down in the Villa penalty area by Matty Cash.